Parallel Execution

 }

-If you want to share data only within same worker, and not across all workers, you need to add option local: true
+If you want to share data only within the same worker (not across all workers), use the local option: